tbidne/shrun/configuration.md

 **Description:** Non-negative integer used in conjunction with [Command Log](#command-log) and [File Log](#file-log) that determines how quickly we poll commands for logs, in microseconds.
 A value of 0 is interpreted as infinite i.e. limited only by the CPU.
 Defaults to 10,000.

+> [!WARNING]
-Note that lower values will increase CPU usage.
+> Note that lower values will increase CPU usage.
 In particular, 0 will max out a CPU thread.

 **Example:**